Category: Obesity

 Here are some of the most common types of bariatric surgery:

-• Gastric Sleeve (Sleeve Gastrectomy): Reduces the size of your stomach, which helps you feel full after eating less.
+• Gastric Sleeve** (Sleeve Gastrectomy):** Reduces the size of your stomach, which helps you feel full after eating less.
+Average weight loss is typically 50-60% of excess weight.

-• Gastric Bypass (Roux-en-Y): Creates a small pouch at the top of the stomach and reroutes the intestines to lower calorie absorption.
+• Gastric Bypass** (Roux-en-Y):** Creates a small pouch at the top of the stomach and reroutes the intestines to lower calorie absorption.
+Average weight loss is about 60-70% of excess weight.

 • Adjustable Gastric Band: Uses a band to create a small pouch at the top of the stomach, helping you eat less at each meal.
+Average weight loss is around 40-50% of excess weight.

 • Duodenal Switch: A combination of stomach size reduction and intestinal bypass, usually for patients with significant weight to lose.
+Average weight loss can reach 70-80% of excess weight.

 How Fast Can I Lose Weight With Surgery?